WaylonWalker/waylonwalkerv2/src/pages/blog/kedro-inputs.md

 ## All Kedro inputs are catalog Entries

-When kedro runs your pipeline it uses the catalog to imperatively load your data, meaning thatyou dont tell kedro how to load your data, you tell it where your data is and what type it is.
+When kedro runs your pipeline it uses the catalog to imperatively load your data, meaning that you don't tell kedro how to load your data, you tell it where your data is and what type it is.
 These catalog entries are like a `key-value` store.
-You just need to giive the key when setting up a node.
+You just need to give the key when setting up a node.

 ## Single Inputs